Bipinoli/Hack-for-typeracer.com/README.md

 });
 ```
 4. Do not clik on the input area.
 Wait for the timer.
-5. With mouse over the input area and without clicking press any key.
+5. Press any key.
+Move mouse over the input area.
 6. If something went wrong then refresh the page and try again.